drmohundro/SWXMLHash/README.md

 </root>
 ```

-The below will return "Fiction, Non-fiction, Technical" (note the `all` method).
+The `all` method will iterate over all nodes at the indexed level.
+The code below will return "Fiction, Non-fiction, Technical".

 ```swift
 ", ".join(xml["root"]["catalog"]["book"].all.map { elem in